multi-target/RUW/README.md

 # RUW
-This is a Russian-Ukrainian war dataset applied to multi-target stance detection.
+This repository provides a reference implementation of the paper:
-The dataset will be published after the acceptance of the article.
+RUW: A Dataset of Tweets on Multi-Target Stance Detection about the Russia-Ukraine War which is under review.